4futureprimitives/4futureprimitives.github.io/README.md

 # POLIS
 This site was devised as a way to link fieldwork and ongoing research projects with my university teaching.
-It has three primary dimension:
+It has three primary dimensions:

 1. A broad application of so-called political theory with contemporary events.